 Benefits:

-• Consistency: Provides uniform flavor profiles batch after batch.
+• Consistency: Ensures consistency in flavor profiles is experienced while using its product batch after batch.

-• Methyl Anthranilate: Used to create grape flavor in candies.
+• Methyl Anthranilate: Formerly employed to create the flavor of grapes in confectioneries.

 Benefits:

-• Stability: Often more stable and longer-lasting than natural or nature-identical counterparts.
+• Stability: Generally more stable, high performing and longer lasting than their natural or synthetic/nature identical counterparts.

-Applications: Extensively used in candies, soft drinks, and processed foods.
+• Applications: Commonly found in candies, soft drinks, processed foods etc.

 Equipment:

-• Distillers: For steam distillation of essential oils.
+• Distillers: For steam distillation of essential oils and adulterant mixtures.

 • Extractors: For solvent extraction processes.

-Objective: To obtain concentrated flavor compounds from natural raw materials.
+• Objective: For the purpose of constructing concentration flavor compounds from natural raw products.

 Equipment: